paylanon/ac6-parts/README.md

 Images ripped from TraumaHunter's Parts Spreadsheet <3

+**Note:**

+A few parts seem to be bones-only, with no mesh assigned to them (?)

+A few parts seem to be variants of others, with slightly different detailing...

+...and some that appear to be damaged?

 | Part ID  | Part Name (Manufacturer) | Preview |
 | ------------- | ------------- | ------------- |
 | am_m_0000 | ? | ---- |